 I try to keep this in mind when I recall my old local in Boston’s South End, a half-lit, low-ceilinged, battered bucket of blood known as the Waltham Tavern.
-This tiny dive bar was the last holdout of the old neighborhood, a dank remnant of a hardscrabble era before the gay men moved in and remade the South End into a hip, attractive place to live.
-It was owned by Sonny, a wiseguy who grew up on the block when it was a war zone, made himself rich through various illicit activities, and though he’d relocated to an exurban mansion, still returned every day in a black Town Car to conduct his business.
-He mostly operated out of a little social club a block up Shawmut Ave from the tavern.
-I’m told there was a sports book, the high-interest lending that accompanies illegal gambling, and sundry other non-taxable sidelines.
+This tiny dive bar was the last holdout of the old neighborhood, a dank remnant of the hardscrabble decades before the gay men moved in and rehabbed the South End into a hip, attractive place to live.
+The 'Ham was owned by Philip "Sonny" Baiona, an Italian-mafia wiseguy who grew up on the block when it was a war zone and made himself rich through various illicit activities, some of which he'd done hard time for: a giant illegal sports book and the accompanying loan-sharking, large-scale mortgage fraud, cocaine and opioid dealing.
+And though he’d relocated to an exurban mansion, Sonny still returned to the block every day to conduct his business, mostly out of a little social club just up Shawmut Ave from the tavern.

-So it was chilling to be present one night when The Boss Himself made an appearance.
-I knew Sonny by sight from the neighborhood, but he rarely set foot in the tavern.
-Yet here he was, in the flesh and in high dudgeon: livid, in fact.
-Some schmuck had hit the number on Sonny’s non-state-sanctioned daily lottery, and he had to pay off, clearly a rare and galling occurrence.
+So it was chilling to be present one night when the Boss Himself made an appearance.
+I knew Sonny by sight from the neighborhood -- his black Town Car sat double-parked in front of the 'Ham all day with nary a ticket -- but he rarely set foot in the tavern.
+Yet here he was, in the flesh, in high dudgeon, livid.
+Some schmuck had won at Sonny’s daily numbers game, and he had to pay off, clearly a rare and galling occurrence.
 Though in his seventies, he was still a menacing badass: a compact, muscular man in a black leather car coat with thick, slicked-back white hair and a glacial, dead-eyed stare.
 You might guess he was 50, and you'd surely step the hell out of his way.

 Sonny strode behind the bar, reached up to place a palm on Joe’s solar plexus, gently shoved him aside, and began to empty the till, counting out five and tens and twenties into piles.
 I sat frozen, stunned to see Joe standing mute, board-stiff, visibly sweating.
 At last Sonny scooped up the cash, unhappy but satisfied, and silently stalked out.
 The bar exhaled a collective breath.
 Joe later told me that if the register had come up light that night, he'd have been a dead man, a grease stain.

-Sonny’s business ventures eventually came to a bad end: the DEA caught up with him, forced him to relocate from his plush Walpole address to another, less inviting one.
-The local authorities finally noticed that the Waltham’s liquor license was in the name of Sonny’s long-dead wife and revoked it, swiftly closing the place forever.
-The building soon sold, to be converted into luxury condos, driving one more nail into the coffin of the old, colorful, interesting South End.
+The ancient mob solider's business ventures eventually came to a bad end: the DEA caught up with Sonny, forced him to relocate from his plush Walpole address to another, less inviting one.
+The authorities finally noticed that the Waltham’s liquor license was in the name of his long-dead wife and revoked it, swiftly closing the place forever.
+The building soon sold, to be converted into luxury condos, driving one more nail into the coffin of the old, precarious, interesting South End.